AxelBjork/Rush-Royale-Bot/README.md

 Settings:

-(Graphics) Graphics engine mode: Compatibility
+(Graphics) Graphics engine mode: Compatibility (this can help if you have issues with scrcpy)

-(Graphics) Graphics renderer: OpenGL

-(Graphics) Interface renderer: Auto

 (Advanced) Android Debug Bridge: Enabled - Note the port number here